mumoshu/crossover/README.md

 ### Gradual migration path / Easy to start

+Start with vanilla Envoy with static config.
+Later, turn on dynamic config with envoy-xds-configmap-loader.

 Edit your static envoy configuration to load xDS from local files.
 Update local files via configmaps by adding `envoy-xds-configmap-loader` as an init container and a sidecar container of your Envoy pod.
-That's all you need really!
+That's all you need to get started really!

 ### Easy to maintain / Simple to understand

-No gRPC, REST server or serious K8s controller to maintain and debug!
+No gRPC, REST server or serious K8s controller to maintain and debug.

-It's just a simple golang program to HTTP get configmaps, write their contents as local files, and swapping symlinks.
+`envoy-xds-configmap-loader` a simple golang program to get configmaps via K8s REST API, write their contents as local files, and renaming files to atomically update the files while notifying Envoy about the changes.

+From Envoy's perspective, there's just xDS data stored at `/srv/runtime/current/*.yaml` in Envoy containers, that are read from Envoy's `local file` config-source.

 ### Feature Complete